panda3d/panda3d-docs/programming/shaders/shader-generator.rst

 -  some texgen modes

-Note that although vertex colors are supported by the ShaderGenerator, in order to render vertex colors you need to apply a ``ColorAttrib.makeVertex()`` attrib to the render state.
-One easy way to do this is to call ``NodePath.setColorOff()`` (that is, turn off scene graph color, and let vertex color be visible).
+Note that although vertex colors are supported by the ShaderGenerator, in order to render vertex colors you need to apply a :meth:`.ColorAttrib.make_vertex()` attrib to the render state.
+One easy way to do this is to call :meth:`.NodePath.set_color_off()` (that is, turn off scene graph color, and let vertex color be visible).
 In the fixed-function renderer, vertex colors will render with or without this attrib, so you might not notice if you fail to apply it.
 Models that come in via the egg loader should have this attribute applied already.
 However, if you are using your own model loader or generating models procedurally you will need to set it yourself.

 How the Shader Generator Works
 ------------------------------

-When panda goes to render something marked ``setShaderAuto``, it synthesizes a shader to render that object.
+When panda goes to render something marked :meth:`~.NodePath.set_shader_auto()`, it synthesizes a shader to render that object.
 In order to generate the shader, it examines all the attributes of the object: the lights, the material, the fog setting, the color, the vertex colors... almost everything.
 It takes into account all of these factors when generating the shader.
 For instance, if the object has a material attrib, then material color support is inserted into the shader.
 If the object has lights, then lighting calculations are inserted into the shader.
 If the object has vertex colors, then the shader is made to use those.

 Caching and the Shader Generator
 --------------------------------